neetjn/py-selenium-browser/README.md

 ### Usage

-`py-component-controller` supports both Python 2.7 and 3.6 and can be installed with pip like so,
+`py-selenium-browser` supports both Python 2.7 and 3.6 and can be installed with pip like so,

 ```python
 pip install pysbr